jkempf42/kube-volttron/cluster-config/README.md

 	`echo "deb [signed-by=/usr/share/keyrings/kubernetes-archive-keyring.gpg] https://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee /etc/apt/sources.list.d/kubernetes.list`

+#### Installing the Kubernetes system utilities

 To install the Kubernetes utilities type the following commands:

 	sudo apt-get update
 	sudo apt-get install -y kubelet kubeadm kubectl sudo apt-mark hold kubelet kubeadm kubectl

-This installs `kubelet` as a systemd service.
+This installs `kubelet` as a systemd service and marks the Kubernetes utilites so that they are not automatically updated.

 ## Creating a cluster with `kubedm`

 #### Configuring the central node as the control node

-First step is to run `kubeadm` with arguments specific to central node host.
+First step is to run `kubeadm` with arguments specific to central node host on the central node.
 The following arguments need to be set:

-- Since we are using Flannel, we need to reserve the pod CIDR using the following argument `--pod-network-cidr=10.244.0.0/16`.
-This reserves IP address space for the inter-pod, intra-cluster network.
+- Since we are using Flannel, we need to reserve the pod CIDR using `--pod-network-cidr=10.244.0.0/16`.
+This reserves
+IP address space for the inter-pod, intra-cluster network.

-- We need to advertise the API server on the `wg0` interface so all traffic between the API server and the gateway nodes is encrypted.
+- We need to advertise the API server and the central node on the `wg0` interface so all traffic between the central node and the gateway nodes is encrypted.
-If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface.
+If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1` `--control-plane-endpoint=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface.

-- We want to have the control plane node advertised with an address accessable on the local network.
-Use the address assigned to the interface with the lowest number in its name, i.e. if you have two interfaces, one named `enp0s3` and `enp0s8`, use the address assigned to the former with `--control-plane-endpoint=<central node address>`.
-You can use `ifconfig` to find the address.

--- The Docker socket needs to be specified using the argument `--cri-socket=unix:///var/run/cri-dockerd.sock`
+-- The `containerd` socket should be specified using the argument `--cri-socket=unix:///var/run/containerd/containerd.sock` in case there are any other container runtime sockets lying about.

 Run `kubeadm init` on the central node:

-	sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=10.8.0.1 --control-plane-endpoint=<central node address> --cri-socket=unix:///var/run/cri-dockerd.sock
+	sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=10.8.0.1 --control-plane-endpoint=10.8.0.1 --cri-socket=unix:///var/run/containerd/containerd.sock

 When `kubeadm` is finished, it will print out:

 	Your Kubernetes control-plane has initialized successfully!

-To start using your cluster, you need to run the following as a regular user:

-	mkdir -p $HOME/.kube
-	sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
-	sudo chown $(id -u):$(id -g) $HOME/.kube/config

 	You should now deploy a Pod network to the cluster.
 	Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at:
 	/docs/concepts/cluster-administration/addons/